 Greg Young is the Head Chaplain and Critical Incident Stress Debriefer for the Germantown Police Department.
 In addition Greg is an International Law Enforcement Education Training Association Member.
-He is also a chaplain for the FBI in Wisconsin.
 In addition Greg is a crisis responder for various agencies, providing Critical Incident Stress Debriefings and follow-up care where needed.
 Greg also has provided training for the Milwaukee Police Officer Support Team, the Brown County Sheriff’s Office Peer Support Team, the Waukesha County CISM team, the Dodge County Sheriff’s Office Debriefing Team, the Whitewater, Wisconsin Police Department Peer Support Team, and many others.

 Most recently Greg has been asked to speak on the topic of “How to Foster Resilience in These Challenging Times” at several conferences, recently including the Michigan Chiefs’ of Police Conference, the World International Police Officer’s Young Officers conference, the Wisconsin State Attorney General’s Summit for Law Enforcement, The Pennsylvania Chiefs of Police, D.A.R.E.
 America International Conference, The Sheriffs’ Association of Texas Conference, and elsewhere.
 Greg has also trained officers who respond to law enforcement officers killed in the line of duty for the Wisconsin Chief’s of Police.